 Her dress wasn’t the only thing that made everyone's jaw drop that night.

 Photo: Nils Jorgensen/REX/Shutterstock

-In June 1994, Princess Diana wore a dress not so fit for a princess—an off-the-shoulder, form-fitting black silk dress.
-Despite being estranged and separated from Prince Charles since 1991, Diana still embodied an elegant radiance, even if the slinky number broke royal protocol.
+In June 1994, Princess Diana wore an off-the-shoulder, form-fitting black silk dress that would go down in history.
+Despite being estranged and separated from Prince Charles since 1991, Diana still embodied an elegant radiance, even if the daring number broke royal protocol.
 The iconic dress was soon dubbed the “revenge dress” because of a huge confession that was heard around the world that very same night.
-(Find out the secrets we learned about Princess Diana only after her death.)

 “We called that The Revenge Dress [because] she wore that the same evening Prince Charles confessed to his adultery with Camilla,” Kerry Taylor, whose company auctioned off ten of the most recognizable Diana dresses in 2013, told womanmagazine.co.uk.
 “While some would have been like, ‘I can’t face it this evening,’ Diana went out in that dress looking drop dead gorgeous.
 She made a big statement right there.”